- Blog

 For Example:

-A retailer could cluster holiday decorations that sell well during winter, ensuring these items are prominently featured during the lead-up to the holiday season.
+A retailer could cluster holiday decorations that sell well during winter, ensuring these prominently featured items during the lead-up to the holiday season.

 This clustering strategy allows retailers to align inventory and promotions with seasonal trends, ensuring products meet customer demand.